2iq/tunneling-mapping-parser/README.md

 ### `-p, --property <propertyName>`

-This argument can only be used along with `-m`.
+This argument can only be used together with `-m`.
 Possible values for `propertyName` are:

 - `description` - prints description of wanted rule